 “Shopkeepers” was fairy arbitrary; I could just as easily have picked pedicab drivers.
 My shopkeeper choice allowed me to tell my subjects I was doing a documentary project about them and show pictures I’d already taken.
 The more I took, the more street cred I got.

 Break off From your Group and Hire a Cabbie

-Most travelers tour in groups and some countries even have restrictive rules about solitary visitors.
+Most travellers tour in groups and some countries even have restrictive rules about solitary visitors.
 For example, Americans could not visit Cuba in 2015 unless with a “cultural exchange” group.
 This presented a problem for photographers who like to explore.
 Tour buses usually stop only at tourist sites, not at places that appeal to photo enthusiasts.

-Even tours designed for photographers can’t possible know that a roadside stand with Che on the wall would ring one photographer’s bell and not another’s.
+Even tours designed for photographers can’t possibly know that a roadside stand with Che on the wall would ring one photographer’s bell and not another’s.
 The solution?
 After a day or so, find a local photographer, mature student, or professional and ask where the markets are that they – not tourists – shop at.
 Then hire a cab for a few hours and knock yourself out.
 You will be amazed.